pyinat/pyinaturalist/docs/user_guide/general.md

 :::
 ::::

-:::{admonition} Python version compatibility
+:::{dropdown} Python version compatibility
-:class: toggle, tip
+:icon: info

 pyinaturalist currently requires **python 3.7+**.
 If you need to use an older version of python, here are the last compatible versions of pyinaturalist: